This rich and Creamy Meyer Lemon Pasta uses just the right amount of lemon to give the pasta a light and fresh citrus taste.

 And yes, I did mention heavy cream.
 If you're dieting, pasta isn't really your friend anyway.
 But this pasta?
 Prepare to just throw your food log out the window if you're going to indulge in this little plate of heaven.
 There's a ton of heavy cream in this pasta, which is part of the reason it tastes so good.
 But go on - you only live once and its okay to splurge every so often (or every week, in my case).
 Make yourself feel less guilty and serve it with grilled chicken and asparagus.
 You know I can rationalize anything.
 My entire family loved this, and I'm certain yours will too.

-- 1 pound pasta of your choice
+- 1 pound pasta (I used wide noodles)

 - 2 tablespoons butter